gangasani-anusha/DataMining_assignments/README.md

 6. Number of Shows released in 10 Countries

-7. Shows an thier released years using Strip
+7. Shows and thier released years using Strip

 8. Genres of Shows